 Sustainable tourism is purposeful and benefits the destination and visitor.
 This type of tourism prioritises length of stay and authentic experience over mass visitation.
+We will continue to move from a destination marketing to a destination management focus.

 Effective visitor servicing connects people to places - sharing great quality, authentic experiences of our region.
 This in turn fosters a greater appreciation and respect for place.